You are here : At Home > Water resources > East

 *The long term average (LTA) has been calculated statistically, using the long term data record for this hydrograph.
 The respective drought zones are used as operational triggers, and have been derived using the LTA.

-Groundwater levels started to increase through September and remain above average due to the above average rainfall over the last recharge period and continue to increase following a wet January.
-Groundwater levels are likely to remain above average over the next six months if rainfall is equal or higher than 80% of the LTA.
-Groundwater levels are currently higher than the above average conditions experienced in 2013-14 but in a lower position than the above average conditions in 2020-21 at the end of January.
+Groundwater levels started to increase through September and remain just above average due to the above average rainfall over the last recharge period.
+Levels have now started to decline due to below average rainfall in February and the last three months.
+Groundwater levels are likely to remain above average over the next six months if rainfall is equal or higher than 100% of the LTA.

 Please refer to our Drought Plan for what this means for us and our customers.